Accessible vacation rental: a property which has been adapted or modified to be suitable for disabled travelers and wheelchair users.

 Gross booking revenue: the total retail value of transactions, recorded at the time of booking.
 Bookings include the total price due including taxes, fees and other charges, and are generally reduced for cancellations and refunds.

 Guest experience: a derived term for customer experience for the hospitality industry.
 Open to interpretation, but usually regarded as starting when the traveler has the first interaction with your brand online and never really ending (provided you have their contact details and can continue the relationship after check-out).

 Guest fee: additional guest charges beyond the initial price.
 For example, a guest fee can refer to a service fee, cleaning fee, pet fee or extra person fees.

 Guest screening: a process used by property owners and managers to get to know and evaluate prospective guests before allowing them to rent their home.

-Holiday lets: The term for vacation rental homes in the United Kingdom or other countries that use British English.
+Holiday lets: the term for vacation rental homes in the United Kingdom or other countries that use British English.

 Homeowners insurance: a form of property insurance that covers losses and damages to an individual’s house and to assets in the home.
 Homeowners insurance also provides liability coverage against accidents in the home or on the property.

 House rules: set by the host to cover anything that’s important for guests to know during their stay at a property.
 They are an ideal opportunity to clearly state what you expect of guests, what they can and can’t do and what penalties will occur if the house rules are broken.

 iCal connection: simple but classic connection used to synchronize calendars with closed periods to block periods of unavailability.